In New York City, heat pumps that fit in apartment windows promise big emissions cuts

 He called the low-profile heat pumps a ''lightweight intervention'' because they're so easy to install.

-The NYCHA will evaluate results of the pilot project, with plans to eventually install more than 4,000 heat pumps over two years if all goes well.
+The NYCHA will evaluate results of the pilot project, with plans to eventually install more than 4,000 heat pumps over two years in the Woodside development if all goes well.
 The authority expects to save money on operating and maintenance costs with the heat pumps, but is waiting to see for initial results before it projects those savings.

 Gradient was founded seven years ago in San Francisco with the ambition to decarbonize buildings with a window unit heat pump that can be easily installed without technicians.
 Part of their goal was a solution for people just like those at Woodside, CEO Vince Romanin said ? people in older multi-family buildings with complaints about their window ACs or aged radiators that don't have a temperature setting.